Radiotherapy for lung cancer symptoms

 - Your skin may go red in the treatment area if you have external radiotherapy

-- You may feel sick, because the lungs are quite close to the stomach but it depends on the part of your lung being treated – you can have anti sickness medicines (anti emetics).
-It may help to take them 20 minutes before your treatment
+- You might feel sick, because the lungs are quite close to the stomach – you can have anti sickness medicines (anti emetics) and it may help to take them 20 minutes before your treatment

 Rated 4 out of 5 based on 11 votes